• Home

 Can I double the recipe?

-Yes, as long as you don’t exceed the max fill line on your Instant Pot.
-For a 6-quart, doubling usually works fine with 8 chicken breasts and the doubled sauce.
+Yes, provided that you stick to the max fill line on your Instant Pot.
+For a 6-quart, it’s usually fine to double to 8 chicken breasts and the doubled sauce.
+The pressure cook time is the same.
+The sauté time time may increase a few minutes since there’s more liquid to reduce.

 Pressure cooker chicken huli huli served over rice with garnish